-It is used when other types turn out to be insufficient.
+It is used when other types turn out to be insufficient, before oral surgery, or invasive RCT.
 During the procedure, a beam in the shape of a cone will move slowly around your head.
 You will have to remain motionless for the shot to be clear.

 Three radiographs are captured in a single scan.
 Those pictures, or “views”, are then combined to produce a three-dimensional image.
 The dentist will be able to assess space and internal structures in the mouth.
 The teeth, soft tissues, nerve pathways, and bone will all be visible.

 The dentist will also be able to see which direction the roots grow in.
 This makes oral surgery less invasive; it is easy to see where the incisions have to be made.

 Cone beam X-rays are the most detailed, accurate, and diagnostic form of radiograph.
 This type is particularly helpful with implant placement, wisdom tooth extraction and root canal treatment.
 Some complications, such as permanent nerve damage, can be more easily avoided if this X-ray is done.